Templic/website-whales-79-20250502-337PM-test/docs/ARCHITECTURE.md

 # Application Architecture

 This document provides an overview of the application architecture, including the frontend, backend, and database components.
+The architecture has been updated to remove the Flask dependency, with all routes now handled by the React frontend and Express backend.

 ## Architecture Overview